The early life and career of Mahatma Gandhi

 Gandhi immediately started a petition against the legislation and managed to get signatures from over 10,000 people.

-Although the bill was still passed into law, Gandhi's efforts illuminated the issues of the Indian people in South Africa, and he established the Natal Indian Congress shortly after.
+Although the bill was still passed into law, Gandhi's efforts illuminated the issues of the Indian people in South Africa, and he established the Natal Indian Congress a few months later.

 When the Second Boer War began in 1899, Gandhi immediately offered to help the British army.

-He recruited a group of Indian volunteers to serve as ambulance drivers and stretcher-bearers.
+He recruited a group of Indian volunteers, called the Indian Ambulance Corps, to serve as ambulance drivers and stretcher-bearers to provide medical assistance to British soldiers.

 This was a very dangerous job, as they were often targets of enemy fire.
 However, Gandhi believed that it was important for Indians to show their loyalty to the Empire and prove that they were worthy of equality.

-The British gave medals to Mahatma Gandhi for his brave efforts on the battlefield.
+At the end of the conflict, the British gave medals to Gandhi and his stretcher bearers for their brave efforts on the battlefield.

-However, in the early 1900s, Gandhi established Indian Opinion, a newspaper that published articles supporting greater civil liberties and rights for Indians in South Africa.
+However, in 1903, Gandhi established Indian Opinion, a newspaper that published articles supporting greater civil liberties and rights for Indians in South Africa.

 This word translates to 'the force of truth', and it emphasised the significance of non-violent resistance: a concept that would be crucial to his later efforts for Indian independence.